 Option Action Name On the 'Team Document' dialog, type a name for the document.
-This is the name that you use to recognize and open the document in the Team Library folders.
+This is the name that you use to recognize and open the document in the Model Library folders.
 RTF Template Click on the drop-down arrow and select a document report system-template name, to create a document of that type OK Click on this button to generate the document through the Document Report Generator, containing the information currently displayed in the Specification Manager, within the parameters of the report template.
-At the same time:
+At the same time: The Library window opens

-- The Team Library window opens - The 'Formal Reviews' category is created (if it does not already exist) in the Team Library - A folder is created with the same name as the Specification Package (if it does not already exist) in the 'Formal Reviews' category - The review document name is added to this folder
+- The 'Formal Reviews' category is created (if it does not already exist) in the Model Library - A folder is created with the same name as the Specification Package (if it does not already exist) in the 'Formal Reviews' category - The review document name is added to this folder

-The document is displayed in the 'TeamLibrary' tab for any further editing and modification you need, although the document is effectively ready for immediate use.
+The document is displayed in the 'Team Document' tab for any further editing and modification you need, although the document is effectively ready for immediate use.

-If you have bound the Package to a different Team Library' folder, the 'Review Document' is created in that folder instead of under the 'Formal Reviews' category.
+If you have bound the Package to a different Model Library folder, the 'Team Document' is created in that folder instead of under the 'Formal Reviews' category.

-Bind Package to different Team Library folder
+Bind Package to Different Model Library Folder

-Ste Action
+Ste Action p

-p 1 On the 'Select a Topic to Link' dialog, click on the expansion box next to the appropriate category name to display the topic folders it contains.
+1 On the 'Select a Topic to Link' dialog, click on the expansion box next to the appropriate category name to display the topic folders it contains.
 2 Click on the appropriate topic folder name.
 3 Click on the OK button.
-When you: Create a 'Review Document', it will now be automatically stored in the selected topic folder Select the 'Show Current Review Folder' option, the Team Library window will open with the selected folder name highlighted and expanded Select the 'Current Reviews' option, the submenu will list the documents held in the selected folder; click on one to open it errors in the text
+When you: Create a 'Review Document', it will now be automatically stored in the selected topic folder Select the 'Show Current Review Folder' option, the Model Library window will open with the selected folder name highlighted and expanded Select the 'Current Reviews' option, the submenu will list the documents held in the selected folder; click on one to open it

-- For a given Specification Package, you can generate as many review documents as you require - Before you generate a Review Document from the Specification Manager, you could run the system Spell Checker over the Specification Package to remove any
+- For a given Specification Package, you can generate as many review documents as you require - Before you generate a Review Document from the Specification Manager, you could run the system Spell Checker over the Specification Package to remove any errors in the text